godfat/not-used-mogilefs-client/README.txt

 == About

 A Ruby MogileFS client.
 MogileFS is a distributed filesystem written by Danga Interactive.
-This client supports NFS and HTTP modes.
+This client only supports HTTP.

 For information on MogileFS see: